Our Doctors

 Screening mammographic images themselves are often not enough to determine the existence of a benign or malignant disease with certainty.
 If there are abnormalities, your radiologist may recommend further diagnostic studies.

 It is very important to realize that not all breast cancers can be seen on mammography.
 Interpretations of mammograms can be difficult because a normal breast looks different for each woman.
-Also, the appearance of an image may be compromised if there is powder or salve on the breasts or if you have undergone breast surgery.
-Because some breast cancers are hard to visualize, a radiologist may want to compare the image to views from previousexaminations.
+Because some breast cancers are hard to visualize, a radiologist may want to compare the image to views from previous examinations.

-This information is provided by Cleveland Clinic Abu Dhabi, part of the M42 group, and is not intended to replace the medical advice of your doctor or health care provider.
+This page has been reviewed by a medical professional from Cleveland Clinic Abu Dhabi.
+Information on this page is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.

 We’re here to make managing your healthcare easier.